-Top left: This stripe area has been scuffed and masked off then painted with the urethane Organosol.
-Top right: The stripe location for a 1969 road runner or GTX.
+Top left: This stripe area has been scuffed and masked off then painted with the urethane Organisol.
+Top right: The stripe location for a 1969 Road Runner or GTX.
 Bottom left: Unmask the stripe area carefully.
 Pull the tape towards the painted area to insure a clean line.
-Bottom right: A thing of beauty and notice the level of sheen created by using the guidelines for shooting the urethane Organosol.
+Bottom right: A thing of beauty and notice the level of sheen created by using the guidelines for shooting the urethane Organisol.

 After masking, sanding and wiping the area to be painted wiped down with a tack cloth.
 Since DDL9355 is lacquer and can react with your fresh paint it is a good idea to shoot a coat of black epoxy primer DP90 as your first coat.
 You must lay the paint down wet or the texture will stand up instead of lay down and you will have an extremely rough finish that attracts everything.